Filter

 Read More

-Anatomy of the Flag and Pole Pattern
+Anatomy of the Head and Shoulders Pattern

 Entry Point

-· Measure the height of the pole.
+· Measure the distance from the top of the head to the neckline.

 Stop-Loss Placement